 The term “informed consent” refers to the requirement for researchers to fully inform trial participants of anticipated risks and benefits (if any) before they decide whether to participate in research.
 Participants have a right to be informed of every aspect of a trial before research begins.
 That includes the purpose of the research, the exact research methods, and any risks associated with the research.
 Only after being properly informed can a prospective trial participant give their full consent and begin the trial process.
 The safe, respectful treatment of participants goes hand-in-hand with informed consent.
 With that in mind, researchers must commit to subjects’ confidentiality.
 Researchers must also keep subjects informed throughout the trial process, allowing participants to withdraw at any time if issues arise.

-Social and Clinical Value in Clinical Trials
+Social and Clinical Value in Clinical Research Studies

-A brief published in Perspectives in Clinical Research explains that any risk involved in a clinical trial must be justified, with the potential to uncover scientific knowledge “that warrants asking people to risk inconvenience and unknown health outcomes for the greater good.”
+A brief published in Perspectives in Clinical Research explains that any risk involved in a clinical research study must be justified, with the potential to uncover scientific knowledge “that warrants asking people to risk inconvenience and unknown health outcomes for the greater good.”
 For example, if trial participants consent to testing a new sleep aid drug and that drug leads to unusual drowsiness, researchers must have a good reason for inconveniencing participants – namely, proven scientific advancement.
 With this in mind, researchers must ensure that their research methods are valid, feasible, and clear, with very little chance of unduly inconveniencing participants.

 Avoiding Ethical Issues Through Independent Review